ambyshframber/atodo/readme.md

 `-u TASK`: unlink a task

 `-P PATH`: use a custom path, rather than `./.todo`

+`-D`: view tasks that are already completed

+`-N`: do not view tasks that are not completed

+by default, non-completed tasks are displayed, and completed tasks are not

 the program also collects all remaining arguments as a single string.